eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/listening_locators.rst

       :start-after: //CONF-USERUNICASTLOCATOR
       :end-before: //!--

-By default *eProsima Fast RTPS* calculates the listening locators for the built-in UDPv4 network transport using well-known ports.
+By default *eProsima Fast DDS* calculates the listening locators for the built-in UDPv4 network transport using well-known ports.
 These well-known ports are calculated using the following predefined rules:

 .. list-table:: Ports used